International Community Services

 International Reference Services

-This service is currently offered at the Africa Centre for Crop Improvement (ACCI), University of KwaZulu-Natal, Pietermaritzburg; the West Africa Centre for Crop Improvement (WACCI), University of Ghana; and Makerere University.
-This program is designed to supplement the University's existing library resources and to help students when they are in the field conducting research.
+This service has been offered at the Africa Centre for Crop Improvement (ACCI), University of KwaZulu-Natal, Pietermaritzburg; the West Africa Centre for Crop Improvement (WACCI), University of Ghana; and Makerere University.
+Currently, the program is still active within the West Africa Centre for Crop Improvement (WACCI).
+This program was designed to supplement a University's existing library resources and to help students when they are in the field conducting research.

 For more information, or if you are a student within these programs and you need assistance, please contact Jim Morris-Knower at email@example.com.